Orange-OpenSource/fiware-cepheus/doc/cep/configuration.md

 - `type`: the type of the metadata, mandatory.
           Only simple types are supported for now : `string`, `double`, `float`, `int`, `bool`.
 - `jsonpath`: a jsonpath to allow accessing the value inside a "complex" object, optional.

+Each Providers is defined by:

+- `url`: the URL to the provider, mandatory.
+- `serviceName`: the value of the `Fiware-Service` HTTP header, optional.
+- `servicePath`: the value of the `Fiware-ServicePath` HTTP header, optional.

 ### Outgoing events